← Case Study Home

 Philosophy As a Scope Filter

 Two questions for every feature: Does it reduce friction? and Does it reduce decision fatigue?
 Both have to be yes, and it can't introduce new stress.
+That filter killed a shopping cart feature (solves one friction, creates five) and deferred food truck mode (good idea, no data source).
+"Not yet" is different from "no."

 Recognizing the Rabbit Hole